Eismcsquared/MolSim/README.md

 - The average velocity of the Brownian motion

 Comments are mark with "#" at the beginning of a line and are only allowed at the beginning of the file.

+#### XML file input

+The XML input scheme is defined in `src/inputReader/InputData.xsd`.
+Note that the plain text input format does not support all parameters that are supported by the XML scheme.
+Hence, the XML input format is preferred.

 ### Generate Doxygen Documentations